top of page

 4 Exercises to Avoid if You Have Hypermobility

-4 Key Principles to Keep in Mind When Exercising and Strength Training with Hypermobility:
+4 Principles to Follow When Strength Training with Hypermobility:

 • Work within a shorter range of motion you can control before progressing the exercise